maksimowiczm/find-my-ip/README.md

 ### 📌 What is Find My IP?

-**Find My IP** is a simple and efficient Android app that fetches and optionally stores your current IP address.
+**Find My IP** is a simple Android app that fetches and stores your current IP address.
 It helps you maintain a history of your IP addresses and can log IP changes automatically in the background—no need to open the app every time.

 ---